flxtrtwn/devious/libs/readme.md

 # Python

-For Python, `poetry` is installed as recommended management tool.
+For Python, `uv` is installed as recommended management tool.
-Projects should be set up using the `poetry new <path>` command with a path below the `libs` folder.
+Projects should be set up using the `uv new <path>` command with a path below the `libs` folder.

 # Rust